TCS on Money Transfer Abroad from India – Simple Guide

 ExTravelMoney.com can give you the best exchange rate on money transfers abroad and help you save money.

-The banks and authorized dealers (Axis Bank, RBL Bank, Unimoni, Thomas Cook etc) in our portal have an agreement with us to provide wholesale exchange rates to our customers for outward remittance which are typically only offered to big corporates.
+The banks and authorized dealers (ICICI Bank, RBL Bank, Unimoni, Thomas Cook etc.) in our portal have an agreement with us to provide wholesale exchange rates to our customers for outward remittance which are typically only offered to big corporates.

-Also, our dedicated customer support team will make RBI compliance (such as KYC documents verification) a breeze for you through their expert guidance and our online support.
+Also, our dedicated customer support team will make RBI compliance (such as KYC document verification) a breeze for you through their expert guidance and our online support.

 Our partnered vendors will help in TCS filing by providing you with a TCS certificate after the vendor files the TCS for the remittance transaction.
 It’ll be shared via e-mail.